Lenders generally not keen to provide Overage Clause mortgages

 Do solicitors have to report overage clauses to the lenders?

-Even if the Lender issues a mortgage offer without referencing the overage agreement, The UK Finance Lenders Handbook Part 2 states solicitors must report any clauses.
+Even if the Lender issues a mortgage offer without referencing the overage agreement, the UK Finance Lenders Handbook Part 2 states that solicitors must report any clauses.

 The handbook says: "The title to the property must be good and marketable free of any restrictions, covenants, easements, charges or encumbrances which, at the time of completion, might reasonably be expected to materially adversely affect the value of the property or its future marketability (but excluding any matters covered by indemnity insurance) and which may be accepted by us for mortgage purposes.”

-Call Trinity Financial on 020 7016 0790 to secure a mortgage or book a consultation
+Call Trinity Financial on 020 7016 0790 to secure an overage clause mortgage or book a consultation

 The information contained within was correct at the time of publication but is subject to change

 Your mortgage is secured on your property.
-Your property may be repossessed if you do not
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 Get started today